Hansloth/Personal-Introduction/README.md

 ----
 ## Who is Hans?

-> I am currently an Electrical Engineering student at YZU(Yuan Ze University).
+> I am currently an Computer Science Engineering student at OSU(Ohio State University).
 ----
 ## The contents of my Github page